filipemir/trump/README.md

 </p>

 # The Best Words
+See project live at [the-best-words.com](http://www.the-best-words.com).

 A small sampling of Donald Trump's best words.
-See it live at [the-best-words.com](http://www.the-best-words.com).
-Heavily inspired by [They Don't Want You To Win](http://www.theydontwantyouto.win), a far funnier and less discouraging project.
+Heavily inspired by (and indebted to) [They Don't Want You To Win](http://www.theydontwantyouto.win), a far funnier and less depressing project.

 ### Local Development